Food and Journeys®

 How to make sopas

-The first step is cooking the chicken, and don’t throw away the water from cooking it; you need it to make sopas.
+The first step is cooking the chicken, and don’t throw away the cooking water; you need it to make sopas.

 Combine the chicken breast with bay leaf, peppercorns, and four cups of water in a medium saucepan.

-Adjust the heat to low and simmer until the chicken is cooked.
+Adjust the heat to low and simmer until the chicken is cooked (about 15 minutes).
 Remove it from the water and let it cool.

-Once the chicken is cool enough to handle, separate the meat from the skin and bones, shredding it with your hands —- set aside.
+Once the chicken is cool enough to handle, separate the meat from the skin and bones, shredding it with your hands, and set it aside.

 In another medium to large saucepan, heat oil over medium-high heat.